Madagascar: Building Urban Resilience in Greater Antananarivo

 The resulting analytics inform the $75 million World Bank-financed "Integrated Urban Development and Resilience Project" (PRODUIR).
 PRODUIR plans on investments that improve infrastructure for drainage and flood protection, improve urban living conditions and livelihoods; and enhance resilient urban governance and disaster preparedness.

 Component 1: Disaster informed urban planning and design.

 Activities under this component develop innovative urban development plans that incorporate disaster risk management.
 This includes plans on evacuation routes, shelters and first response centres.

 Component 2: Green solutions for resilient urban development.

 Activities under this component include an assessment of the costs, benefits, and implementation considerations for the implementation of nature-based solutions in Antananarivo, such as wetlands and urban parks.
-An investment plan for upscaling these solutions in Antananarivo and possible other cities is being developed, and capacity building activities are being provided for central and municipal officials.
+An investment plan for upscaling these solutions in Antananarivo and possible other cities was developed, and capacity building activities are being provided for central and municipal officials.

 Component 3: Community-based solid waste management.

 Activities under this component develop an assessment of challenges regarding effective solid waste management.
 Innovative community-based approaches are also proposed and piloted.